-A Chinese side dish made with deep-fried shrimp and a rich flavored sauce.
+A Chinese-inspired dish made with deep-fried shrimp and a rich mayonnaise sauce.
 A crowd pleaser at Japanese izakaya pubs, it's sure to be a hit with your guests as well!

 Photographed by Takeshi Noguchi